ethereum-optimism/specs/specs/protocol/isthmus/predeploys.md

 This means that it can be deterministically called by network upgrade transactions or by special deposit transactions emitted by the `OptimismPortal` that assume the identity of the `DEPOSITOR_ACCOUNT`.

+#### Rationale

+It is much easier to manage the overall roles of the full system under this model.
+The owner of the `ProxyAdmin` can upgrade any of the predeploys, meaning it can write storage slots that correspond to withdrawals.
+This ensures that only the system or a chain governor can issue upgrades to the predeploys.

 ### L1Block